timescale/docs/ai/python-interface.md

       array([ 1. , 10.8], dtype=float32),
       0.00016793422934946456]]

-We also have some semantic sugar for combining many predicates with AND semantics.
+There is also semantic sugar for combining many predicates with `AND` semantics.
 You can pass in multiple 3-tuples to `Predicates`: